Geodesics and flows in a Poissonian city: Introduction

-\begin{Figure} { A caricature of the procedure of finding a route using a Poisson line process; consider only those routes involving the two vertical lines \(\ell^\pm\) and \emph{one} of the other lines.
-Here a possible route is indicated by arrows. } \end{Figure} The following caricature supplies a good intuition as to where the logarithmic excess might be located on a typical route on a network based on a Poisson line process.
-Consider a network formed between just \(2\) nodes \(p^-\) (the source) and \(p^+\) (the destination), with lines provided by a unit rate stationary isotropic Poisson line process \(\Pi\).
-Let the \(2\) nodes be separated by distance \(n\).
-We condition the line process to contain two lines \(\ell^\pm\) running through source and destination nodes which are both perpendicular to the segment connecting \(p^-\) to \(p^+\) (Figure \ref{fig:caricature}).
-We consider only those routes which involve the conditioned lines \(\ell^-\), respectively \(\ell^+\), running through \(p^-\), respectively \(p^+\), and also just one other line of the Poisson line process.
+The following caricature supplies a good intuition as to where the logarithmic excess might be located on a typical route on a network based on a Poisson line process.
+Consider a network formed between just two nodes, $p^-$ (the source) and $p^+$ (the destination), with lines provided by a unit rate stationary isotropic Poisson line process $\Pi $.
+Let the two nodes be separated by distance $n$.
+We condition the line process to contain two lines $\ell^\pm$ running through source and destination nodes, which are both perpendicular to the segment connecting $p^-$ to $p^+$ (Figure~\ref{fig:caricature}).
+We consider only those routes which involve the conditioned lines $\ell^-$ (resp., $\ell^+$) running through $p^-$ (resp., $p^+$), along with just one other line of the Poisson line process.

-Consider the set of lines \(\ell\) which intersect both \(\ell^-\) at distance at most \(c\sqrt{n}\) from \(p^-\), and also \(\ell^+\) at distance at most \(c\sqrt{n}\) from \(p^+\).
-Classic stochastic geometry arguments (based on inclusion-exclusion and a special case of the ``Buffon-Sylvester problem''---see for example \citealp{Ambartzumian-1990}) then show that the invariant measure of this line set is given by half the difference between the summed length of the two green lines minus the summed length of the two red lines in Figure \ref{fig:quad}. \begin{Figure} { Illustration of a classic stochastic geometry construction for calculating the invariant measure of the set of lines hitting both of the two vertical line segments \(\ell^\pm\) marked out by the two horizontal lines. } \end{Figure}
+Consider the set of lines $\ell$ which intersect both $\ell^-$ at distance at most $c\sqrt{n}$ from $p^-$ and $\ell^+$ at distance at most $c\sqrt{n}$ from $p^+$.
+Classic stochastic geometry arguments [based on inclusion--exclusion and a special case of the ``Buffon--Sylvester problem''; see, e.g., \citet{Ambartzumian-1990}] then show that the invariant measure of this line set is given by half the difference between the summed length of the two diagonal lines minus the summed length of the two vertical lines in Figure~\ref{fig:quad}.

-Hence the probability of \emph{no} unconditioned Poisson lines falling in this set is
+Hence, the probability of \textit{no} unconditioned Poisson lines falling in this set is

-and as a consequence the resulting mean excess is bounded below by
+and, as a consequence, the resulting mean excess is bounded below by